About Us

 Our Philosophy

-The pathway of our children’s learning and development is centred on our theme of “belong, grow, blossom”. testing edit We aim to make children aware that they belong not only to their family, but also to a community, cultural heritage and social groups outside the family.
+The pathway of our children’s learning and development is centred on our theme of “belong, grow, blossom”.
+We aim to make children aware that they belong not only to their family, but also to a community, cultural heritage and social groups outside the family.
 We also help children grow their sense of identity and self-confidence and blossom from their learning experiences.

 The day-to-day program is flexible and allows for each child’s individual needs, abilities and interests.
 We enable our children to play and experiment at open-ended activities with few interruptions.
 Our children are encouraged to explore, observe, create and use their imagination.
 We respect the rights of the children to make choices and participate in decisions that affect, them including their learning.
 Children are encouraged to choose their preferred activity, spend a reasonable amount of time at the activity and then complete their chosen task.
+Teachers and staff members scaffold and support individual learning opportunities through this time, enabling students to unlock their prior knowledge, develop relevant language and vocabulary and expand their conceptual understandings in context.
+The kindergarten also facilitates special guest’s visits, excursions and special occasions as part of the year’s curriculum.